 Cairn Terrier Temperament

 There is a whole lot of personality packed into the compact Cairn Terrier.
 They are a friendly, sociable breed who loves making new friends wherever they go, of both the two- and four-legged variety.
 So, yes, you can expect to leave any trip to the dog park with a puppy playdate booked for next week.
 Hope you like a full social calendar!
 Cairns are good with kids, and their scrappy personalities allow them to enjoy the rough-and-tumble play of an afternoon outside with the little kiddos (as long as they follow the no ear or tail pulling rule).
-Cairn Terriers generally do not have aggressive tendencies or are known to be biters, so social interactions should be happy ones.

-Cairns were originally bred to hunt vermin out of rockpiles, or “cairns” in Scotland, so they are a working terrier breed.
-Rock piles are scarce nowadays outside of Scotland, but their high prey drive will keep them on alert for squirrels, bunnies or any other small furry animals that dare to invade their territory.
+Cairns were originally bred to hunt vermin out of rock piles, or “cairns” in Scotland, so they are a working terrier breed.
+Rock piles are scarce nowadays outside of Scotland, but Cairns’ high prey drive will keep them on alert for squirrels, bunnies or any other small furry animals that dare to invade their territory.
 Their instinct to dig is strong, so some savvy pet parents have been known to provide their Cairn Terrier with a sand box of hidden toys to dig for—this keeps their dog happy and their daisies intact.
 Win, win.

 How to Care for a Cairn Terrier